 Keys to success: The conversation with your customers is just that, a conversation.
 Don't fire questions at them; instead, have the interviewer engage in a conversation and gather as much valuable data as you can.
 Remember, it's not about how satisfied they are-it's about how much they valued your product or service.

 2. Creatively package your marketing campaigns.
 A postcard is one way to market your business.
 But how about putting a small box together with a fork, knife, spoon and a custom printed napkin that invites your prospect to "have lunch on us?"
-Think outside the box, and your marketing campaigns will have more impact.
+Think outside the box, and your marketing strategies and campaigns will have more impact.

 And don't be afraid to see what other people in other industries are doing and adapt that to your business.
 Think about the little details that will get attention.
 I once did a marketing program to the food industry that had a brochure vacuum-sealed in the same plastic used to wrap bacon.
 The same piece sent to technology companies used static shield envelopes.
 This campaign earned 96% recognition when follow-up calls were placed.